robisoniv/stable-seas/docs/CONTENT.md

 > **Now the up-to-date version of the site is synced with the production server, your origin master branch on github and your local machine's master branch.**

 > **We think it is important to close this process (i.e. merge the pull request) before initiating another revision process.
-We suspect this will create conflicts or complicated merge processes.**
+We suspect not doing this will create conflicts or complicated merge processes.**

 ## Templates

-Here are links to files with object literal templates for pages, [cards](./card-template.js) and elements.
+Here are links to files with object literal templates for [pages](./pages-template.js), [cards](./card-template.js) and [elements](./els-templates.js).

 When copying a template, be sure to include both of the curly brackets on either end.
 If adding multiple objects to an array (enclosed in square brackets []) there must be a comma between each.
 If adding key-value pairs to an object (enclosed in curly braces - {key: value}) there must be a colon between the key and the value and a comma after every value.